Approximate Multiparametric Mixed-integer Convex Programming: Introduction

 \section{Introduction}

-This paper develops a provably convergent algorithm for generating semi-explicit and explicit real-time implementations of multiparametric convex mixed-integer nonlinear programs (MINLPs) to within an arbitrarily small suboptimality tolerance.
-The algorithm is particularly well suited for model predictive control (MPC).
-Two important types of MPC are hybrid and robust MPC \cite{Mayne2014}.
-The former handles systems with discrete switches or piecewise affinely-approximated nonlinearities like chemical powerplants, pipelines and aerospace vehicles \cite{Bemporad1999a,Blackmore2012}.
-The latter handles uncertain systems \cite{Bemporad2007,Malyuta2019}.
-When combined, the two formulations require the solution of a MINLP.
-If the system dynamics are fast, real-time implementation is hampered by the worst-case exponential runtime complexity of mixed-integer solvers \cite{Bemporad1999a}.
+\IEEEPARstart{H}{ybrid} model predictive control (MPC) handles systems with discrete switches or piecewise affinely approximated nonlinearities like chemical powerplants, pipelines and aerospace vehicles \cite{Bemporad1999a,Blackmore2012,Schouwenaars2006}.
+This requires solving a mixed-integer convex program (MICP), which is hampered by the worst-case exponential complexity of mixed-integer solvers.
+In this paper, we present a provably convergent algorithm for computing explicit solutions of MICPs with a specified suboptimality tolerance.

-Several approaches have been proposed to nevertheless attain real-time performance.
-By leveraging the polynomial runtime complexity of convex solvers, the technique of successive convexification is able to solve nonlinear programs in real-time \cite{Mao2017,Bonalli2019}.
+Several approaches have been proposed to improve hybrid MPC performance.
+By leveraging the polynomial runtime complexity of convex solvers, successive convexification is able to solve nonlinear programs in real-time \cite{Mao2017}.
 Recently, the method was extended to handle binary decision making via state-triggered constraints \cite{Szmuk2019b}.
-Hence, at least some MINLPs may be solved in real-time via successive convexification.
+Hence, at least some MICPs are solvable in real-time.
 However, this is a local method which may not always converge to a feasible solution.

-A more traditional method of ensuring real-time MPC performance while guaranteeing convergence and global optimality has been to make the optimal solution ``explicit'' by moving the optimization off-line.
-Various explicit MPC methodologies have been proposed \cite{Alessio2009,Bemporad2006,Pistikopoulos2012}.
+The traditional method of ensuring real-time MPC performance while guaranteeing convergence and global optimality has been to pre-compute the optimal solution off-line.
+Various explicit MPC methodologies have been proposed \cite{Alessio2009}.
 For MPC laws more complicated than linear or quadratic programs, exact explicit solutions are generally not possible due to non-convexity of common active constraint sets \cite{Bemporad2006b}.
-Instead, approximate solutions have been proposed via local linearization \cite{Pistikopoulos2007a,Oberdieck2017} or via optimal cost bounding by affine functions over simplices \cite{Bemporad2006b,MunozDeLaPena2004,MunozDeLaPena2006} or hyperrectangles \cite{Johansen2004}.
-An approximate explicit solution to mixed-integer quadratic programs has been proposed based on difference-of-convex programming \cite{Alessio2006} and for MINLPs based on local linearization and primal/master subproblems \cite{Dua1998,Rowe2003}.
+Instead, approximate solutions have been proposed via local linearization \cite{Pistikopoulos2007a} or via optimal cost bounding by affine functions over simplices \cite{Bemporad2006b} and hyperrectangles \cite{Johansen2004}.
+An approximate explicit solution to mixed-integer quadratic programs has been proposed based on difference-of-convex programming \cite{Alessio2006} and for MICPs based on local linearization and primal/master subproblems \cite{Dua1998}.